Is Las Vegas expensive? How much do I need to save to be able to book a trip to Las Vegas? We share the answers after our many trips to Sin City.

 For all these restaurants, expect to pay upwards of $100 per person.

-• Gordon Ramsay – Yes, so he should be in the section above but I am totally a Ramsay fan (maybe it’s the British thing?) so he gets his own section.
+- Gordon Ramsay – Yes, so he should be in the section above but I am a huge Ramsay fan (maybe it’s the British thing?) so he gets his own section.

 Hell’s Kitchen in Ceasar’s Palace will set you back around $75 per person, his BurGR restaurant in Planet Hollywood is a more moderate $25 per person similar to his Pub and Grill restaurant in Caesar’s Palace and his STEAK restaurant in the Paris Hotel will set you back around $90.

-Carlos ‘n’ Charlie’s at Flamingo Las Vegas and Tacos and Tequila at Luxor Hotel Las Vegas is great Mexican food options.
+Carlos ‘n’ Charlie’s at Flamingo Las Vegas and Tacos and Tequila at Luxor Hotel Las Vegas are great Mexican food options.

 Beijing Noodle No. 9 at Caesars Palace offers delicious Chinese food.